CTCycle/NISTADS-Adsorption-Modeling/README.md

 The collected data is saved locally in 4 different .csv files.
 Adsorption isotherm datasets for both ingle component and binary mixture measurements, as well as guest/host properties are saved in *resources/datasets*.

-### 2.1 Data preprocessing
-The single component adsorption dataset is processed using a tailored pipeline.
-At first experiments featuring negative values for temperature, pressure, and uptake are removed, together with single measurements falling outside predefined boundaries for pressure and uptake ranges (which can be selected by the user through the configuration file).
-Pressure and uptakes are standardized to a uniform unit — Pascal for pressure and mol/g for uptakes.
-Following this refinement, the experiments data is enriched with molecular properties such as molecular weight and SMILE encoding for the adsorbate species and adsorbent materials.
-Pressure and uptake series are normalized, utilizing upper boundaries as the normalization ceiling, and all sequences are eventually reshaped to have the same length using post-padding with a specified padding value (defaulting to -1 to avoid conflicts with actual values) and then normalized.
+- **Data preprocessing:** The single-component adsorption dataset is processed through a custom pipeline.
+Initially, experiments containing negative values for temperature, pressure, or uptake are removed, along with any measurements falling outside predefined pressure and uptake boundaries (as specified in the configuration).
+Next, pressure and uptake values are standardized to consistent units — Pascals for pressure and mol/g for uptake.
+After this refinement, the dataset is enriched with molecular properties, including molecular weight and SMILES representations for both adsorbate species and adsorbent materials.
+The pressure and uptake series are then normalized using predefined upper bounds as ceilings.
+Finally, all sequences are reshaped to a uniform length via post-padding and re-normalized to ensure consistency across the dataset.

+## 3. Machine learning model
+...

-## 3. Installation
+## 4. Installation
 The installation process on Windows has been designed to be fully automated.
 To begin, simply run *start_on_windows.bat.* On its first execution, the installation procedure will execute with minimal user input required.
 The script will check if either Anaconda or Miniconda is installed and can be accessed from your system path.
 If neither is found, it will automatically download and install the latest Miniconda release from https://docs.anaconda.com/miniconda/.
 Following this step, the script will proceed with the installation of all necessary Python dependencies.
 This includes Keras 3 (with PyTorch support as the backend) and the required CUDA dependencies (CUDA 12.4) to enable GPU acceleration.
 Should you prefer to handle the installation process separately, you can run the standalone installer by running *setup/install_on_windows.bat*.

 **Important:** After installation, if the project folder is moved or its path is changed, the application will no longer function correctly.
 To fix this, you can either: